muffinmad/pidgin-im-gnome-shell-extension/README.md

 Make Pidgin IM conversations appear in the Gnome Shell message tray

-Supports only IMs for now (i.e. no chats, file transfers or attentions).
+Supports only Chats and IMs for now (i.e. no file transfers or attentions).

 Issues:
 - Messages appear unseen in Pidgin after expanding notification in message tray.
 Don't know how to set unseen state in Pidgin